 - Filing Tool: Use your filing tool to manage the rough edges of your 3D print by rubbing the tool against stubborn pieces of material.

-- Knife Clean Up Kit: You’re always gonna have some excess material on your prints, so a knife clean up kit is amazing for removing excess debris.
+- Knife Clean Up Kit: You’re always going to have some excess material on your prints, so a knife clean up kit is amazing for removing excess debris.
 You’ll be equipped with a 13 blade variety set, as well as a safe-lock storage organizer.

 - Wire Brushes: Use your wire brushes to sweep away excess filament from the extruder nozzle or print bed.